mikeraab/docker001/Participant-Guide.md

 In this first section you are going to verfify that you are able to connect to your Docker Engine environment as requested in the [Prerequisites document](../master/Prerequisites.md).
 Please access the environment now, and execute the following commands at the terminal.

-First, run as root, so that you do not have to preface everthing with sudo.
+First, run as root, so that you do not have to preface everthing with sudo:

 ```
 $ sudo -s
 ```

-Now, here is the Docker specific command to check what version is installed.
+Now, here is the Docker specific command to check what version is installed:

 ```
 $ docker --version
 ```

-If Docker is installed and running, you should see an output of something like this.
+If Docker is installed and running, you should see an output of something like this:

 ```
 Docker version 1.1x.x, build 57bf6fd